COVID-19 restrictions in Ireland

 Fully vaccinated people can visit together indoors with no limit on numbers.
 This also applies to people who had a positive COVID-19 test in the past 9 months.
 This is called the vaccine bonus.

 Restaurants and bars are open for outdoor service for groups of up to 6 people, not including children under 13.
-See also 'Rules for indoor dining' above.
+Indoor service is for customers who can prove that they have been fully vaccinated or have recovered from COVID-19 in the past 6 months (and accompanied children).
+See 'Rules for indoor dining' above.

 Shops and services

-Personal services (like hairdressers) can reopen by appointment.
+Personal services (like hairdressers) are open by appointment.

 Property viewings can take place by appointment only.